ChildsplayOSU/bogl-docs/tutorials/values.md

 ---
-sort: 4 # Order in the sidebar
+sort: 3 # Order in the sidebar
-#permalink: /tutorials/values
 ---

 # Values